Jason Heyward Player Props: Dodgers vs. Reds

-Jason Heyward -- hitting .333 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Cincinnati Reds, with Luke Weaver on the hill, on June 6 at 7:10 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (hitting .250 in his past 10 games, with a double, a home run, three walks and three RBI), take on starter Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Thursday at 12:35 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Yankees.
+In his most recent game he had a hitless performance (0-for-2) against the Reds.

 Jason Heyward Game Info & Props vs. the Reds